sebastiendonadio/devopsmlops/chapters/00-index.md

 This book takes a DevOps approach to MLOps and uniquely positions how MLOps is an extension of well-established DevOps principles using real-world use cases.
 It leverages multiple DevOps concepts and methodologies such as CI/CD and software testing.
 It also demonstrates the additional concepts from MLOps such as continuous training that expands CI/CD/CT to build, operationalize and monitor ML models.

 * **Beginner-friendly yet comprehensive**.
-From the very basics of programming up to front-end and back-end web development, a lot of topics are covered in a simple and approachable way.
+From the very basics of DevOps up to advanced MLOps concepts, a lot of topics are covered in a simple and approachable way.
 No prior knowledge needed!
 * **Easy to follow**.
-Code along directly in your browser or build an efficient JavaScript development environment on your local machine.
+Code along directly in your browser or build Jupyter notebooks on your local machine.

 ## Supporting this work